bryce-seifert/ae-scrolling-credits/README.md

 # ae-scrolling-credits
  Turn a spreadsheet into simple scrolling text in After Effects.

+ Perfect for creating film credits or a scrolling list of names for a commencement or graduation.

 ![Image of ae-scrolling-credits](header_img.png)
-Perfect for creating credits or a scrolling list of names for a commencement or graduation.

 To use:
 * Paste all of the desired names under the "Names" column in the Data.csv file.
 Do not split into multiple columns.
 Do not delete the header "Names" row.